veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/image.md

     Alt  = Neutrinos
     ```
 2. Save it and run.
-3. When the page is loaded "imgsrc = /home/prashanth/Documents/neutrinos.png" will display the image that is specified in the path and the "alt = Neutrinos" will display the text Neutrinos if the image cannot be loaded or not found.
+3. When the page is loaded "imgsrc = /home/prashanth/Documents/neutrinos.png" will display the image that is specified in the path and the "alt = Neutrinos" will display the text Neutrinos if the image cannot be loaded or is not found.

 ## Associated Attributes
 - **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).